kingg22/ktorgen/samples/java-lib/README.md

 THIS IS JUST AN EXAMPLE, is not recommended, but KSP works with java code.
 KSP needs to be applied with kotlin gradle plugin to work.

-The generated code is ALWAYS going to be in kotlin because KtorGen is for Ktor-Client, so, it's kotlin only and needs `suspend function` to build the request.
+The generated code is ALWAYS going to be in Kotlin because KtorGen is for Ktor-Client, so it's Kotlin-only and needs `suspend functions` to build the request.

 KtorGen doesn't go to generate code for java, not generated compatibility code like `runBlocking` or `completableFuture`.